 There are three specialist Level 2 courses and students can select one, two or all of these courses, depending on their Level 1 results.
-Students can also select a general level 2 science course.

-- L2PHYS (Physics).
+- · L2PHYS (Physics).

 - L2CHEM (Chemistry)

 - L2BIOL (Biology)

-- L2SCIE (Science)

 SIX SUBJECTS

 All Year 12 students will study 6 subjects.
 The subjects available are found in the Subject Information section in this Course Directory handbook.
 A Year 12 programme of study could include: